 The PIF Code of Conduct (“Code”) provides a set of high-level principles to members and prospective members who, by being or becoming a member, acknowledge that PIF acts as a catalyst for the communication and positioning of the prepaid and fintech sectors.

 The Code is designed to be applicable to any country.
 We recognise that regulation differs from country from country and that certain regulations may preclude full adherence to this Code.
 In such circumstances local regulation must always prevail.

-The Code makes no reference to any other guidance already available and practitioners should take their own advice in the event of any conflicting views.
+The Code makes no reference to any other guidance already available and members should seek independent advice in the event of any conflicting views.

 Key Principles of the Code

 - To promote and demonstrate fairness to the end-user customer